 Choose to ignor (ignore) to always force CTS Low (negated).
+CTS is always asserted when the port is in a standby state, regardless of the CTS setting.
 Set the CTS option to locl (local) to make CTS follow RTS from the local DTE.